 – I bet Peter Dinklage (of Game of Thrones fame) loved playing a non-little person for once.
 I miss that show!

-– It was a real copout to not have The Hulk make an appearance at the end.
-I guess they’re leaving that to part two.
+– It was a real cop-out to not have The Hulk make an appearance at the end.
+I guess they’re leaving that for part two.
 Not cool writers.

 – Gamora’s death was incredible.
 I just wish we got one last action scene with Zoe Saldana kicking butt.

-– I was SURE the writers would kill off Tony when he got stabbed by Thanos; that would have been a much more memorable end to the film.
-Still, it certainly feels like he or Steve will perish in next year’s closer to clear the way for a new team (in phase four).
+– I was SURE the writers would kill off Tony when he got stabbed by Thanos; that would have been a much more memorable ending to the film.
+Still, it certainly feels like he or Steve will perish in next year’s closer to clear the way for a new team (in Marvel’s Phase Four).

 – Loved Natasha and Okoye coming to Wanda’s rescue and taking out Proxima Midnight.
 Can that female Marvel team-up happen already?